 People who stay in warm geographical locations (above 25°C), place the fermenting jar in relatively cold rooms (except bathrooms) in your house.
 Also, you can give a try by placing the jar in big bowl of cool water and be careful by not submerging it.
 Important note, you will have to change the water daily and clean the bottom bowl or plate regularly, it may develop mold, spread and contaminate kefir within the jar.

-Feed with Good quality organic milk and Increase the Frequency
+Feed with Good quality organic cows milk and Increase the Frequency

 Please keep in mind, the kefir grains uses the milk substance (mainly lactose) to grow new kefir grains.
 Identify the ORGANIC & unadulterated full fat milk to encourage the growth of the grains.
-If the dairy packer milk has residual anti-biotics it inhibits the kefir grains growth.
+If the dairy milk has residual anti-biotics it inhibits the kefir grains growth and slowly disappears.
+Try different brand milk (sachet milk) if you see kefir grains are reducing.

 We suggest to use cow’s milk, we found it best.
 You can also use buffalo milk, but it turns very creamy due to excess cream, and it becomes difficult to separate the grains and kefir milk after fermentation.
-In our experience, buffalo milk makes the grain smaller in size (but not to worry about sizes again).
+In our experience, buffalo milk break the grains to smaller in size (but not to worry about sizes again).

 Once the fermentation is done, the kefir grains needs new batch of milk, so increase the frequency of changing milk to keep them healthy.